-The next statutory public planning meeting will be held on April, 29, 2019, to consider the Planning Applications submitted for the following sites:
+The next statutory public planning meeting will be held on September 3, 2019 to consider Planning Applications.
+Additional information will be provided once it becomes available.

 Staff reports with additional details regarding planning applications are generally published one week prior to the meeting date.
 Planning public meeting agendas with staff reports can be found on the Town's CivicWeb portal.

 Public meetings are scheduled to start at 7:00 p.m.
 As several public meetings may be held prior to the public meeting for the application that is of interest to you, please note that your public meeting may start later than 7:00 p.m.